7 Wedding Favors Guests Will Actually Use

 Before we get into our list, here are some points to keep in mind:

-- Theme: If the favors can be thematically similar to the wedding, do it!
+- Theme: If the favors can be thematically linked to the wedding, go for it!

 - Audience: Favors can reflect the interests and personalities of the wedding couple, but does it really make sense to give everyone personalized golf-tees when only a handful of guests play the sport?